Diversity and equal opportunity

 For ElringKlinger it goes without saying that every person is treated equally and individuality is encouraged.
 The Group sees cultural diversity as one of the factors in its success, as different social, cultural, and language backgrounds lead to different ways of thinking and different perspectives from which ElringKlinger can only benefit.
 Appreciation, tolerance, and respect for one another are always the main focus of day-today interactions.

-With a total of 49 sites (as of December 31, 2017), ElringKlinger has a presence in 21 different countries and is able to service the needs of customers worldwide via its global network.
-The knowledge and language skills of the Group’s 9,600+ employees facilitate communication with customers and enable prompt handling of their concerns.
+With a total of 45 sites, ElringKlinger has a presence in 21 different countries and is able to service the needs of customers worldwide via its global network.
+The knowledge and language skills of the Group’s 10,000+ employees facilitate communication with customers and enable prompt handling of their concerns.
 ElringKlinger actively fosters international collaboration by offering intercultural training programs and approving long-term postings abroad for individual staff members working on international projects.
 In addition, the different experiences, perspectives, and viewpoints gained as a result of these interactions support the ongoing development of the Group.